kodemore/amano/README.md

 record in a dynamodb's table.
 This class is required to instantiate parametrized `Table` class that abstract access do dynamodb's table.

+> Please note: property names in the following example are not following
+> the PEP standards.
+The reason for that is the fact that those names are
+> corresponding to field names present in dynamodb's item.
+You can have a look
+> into a [mapping section](#mapping-items-fields) to fix this problem.

 ```python
 import boto3
 from amano import Table, Item